According to the American Heart Association, only about one in five adults and teens get enough exercise to maintain proper health.

 To start, adding any exercise will always be better than no exercise.
 Start small.
 You don’t have to run a marathon next week.
 Begin by walking each day and work your way up to more intense exercises.
 This will prevent injury, fatigue, and burnout.

 Aerobic exercises utilize large muscle groups continuously and consistently.
-Think running, swimming and cycling.
-It’s repetitive motions for extended periods of time.
+Think running, swimming, and cycling.
+It’s repetitive motions for extended periods.

 To dig deeper, these large muscle groups use adenosine triphosphate, ATP, as energy.
 ATP comes from the consumption of carbohydrates, fatty acids, and amino acids.

 So how can you measure moderate vs. vigorous aerobic activity?
 There are a few ways.
 Let’s start with the easier options.

 The first way to test your intensity is the talk test.
 Can you have a conversation with your workout partner or sing along to your music?
 If so, you’re exercising at a moderate intensity.
 If you’re breathy, heavily breathing, and can only get out a few words at a time, your intensity is considered vigorous.

 Another option is your perceived effort.
 As you work out, consider a scale of 1 - 10.
 How intense are you working?
 Moderate exercise is about a 3 - 4 on the scale.
 On the other hand, vigorous exercise is 5 - 7.

 The next 2 ways are a little more complicated.
 They involve wearable tech and calculations.